How To Be A Good Worship Leader – 19 Smart Strategies To Lead Worship Well

 The quality of the music and the size of the band have nothing to do with how “good” the worship is.

-It’s how you utilise the people you have and create dynamic.
+It’s how you utilise the people you have and facilitate God encounters.

 Sound quality (though pivotal) should not be your measuring stick of success, rather – are the people engaging in worship?